Fentress, Texas

 Fentress is an unincorporated community in Caldwell County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 291 in 2000.
 The community is part of the Austin-Round Rock Metropolitan Statistical Area.

 It was the setting for the novel The Evolution of Calpurnia Tate.

 History

 Founded as Riverside in the later 1800s around a church, the community was renamed to Fentress in 1982.
 The population was 291 by 2000 but had declined to 86 in 2010.

 After the death of President George H. W. Bush, skydivers above Fentress made the number 41 in the sky as a tribute to him.

 Geography

-Fentress is situated at the junction of State Highway 80 and FM 20 in southwestern Caldwell County, approximately eight miles northwest of Luling and 15 miles southeast of San Marcos.
+Fentress is situated at the junction of State Highway 80 and FM 20 in southwestern Caldwell County, approximately eight miles northwest of Luling and 15 miles southeast of San Marcos, home of Texas State University.
 The nearest major city is Austin, 42 miles to the north.
 Also along the San Marcos River is Lockhart, located 11 miles northwest.